LinQinLiang/DeCoWA/README.md

 **The rest code**

-We will continue to update the code
+We will continue to update the code.
 >